hadley/adv-r/Functionals.md

 ### Vector output: `sapply` and `vapply`

-`sapply()` and `vapply()` are very similar to `lapply()` except they will simplify their output to produce an atomic vector. `sapply()` guesses, while you have to be specific with `vapply()`. `sapply()` is useful for interactive use because it saves typing, but if you use it inside your functions you will get weird errors if you supply the wrong type of input. `vapply()` is more verbose, but gives more informative errors messages and never fails silently, so is better suited for programming with.
+`sapply()` and `vapply()` are very similar to `lapply()` except they will simplify their output to produce an atomic vector. `sapply()` guesses, while you have to be specific with `vapply()`. `sapply()` is useful for interactive use because it saves typing, but if you use it inside your functions you will get weird errors if you supply the wrong type of input. `vapply()` is more verbose, but gives more informative errors messages and never fails silently, so is better suited for programming.

 The following example illustrates these differences.
 When given a data frame `sapply()` and `vapply()` give the same results, but if you pass in an empty list, `sapply()` has no basis to guess the correct type of output.